New Patient Information

 As our program procures more funding, we hope to expand our clinical services and research missions to include children with chronic impairment.
 Unfortunately, we cannot take on this patient population at this time due to lack of resources and clinical expertise with regards to these clinical syndromes.
 We know that this particular group of children is suffering the most, thus we are actively seeking funding to expand our program to include these children.
 In the future, we hope to hire a behavior medicine specialist so that we can offer clinical services and develop a research agenda around these vulnerable pediatric populations.

-As a result of limited staff, we are only seeing patient who live in 1 of the 7 counties (Contra Costa, Alameda, San Francisco, Marin, San Mateo, Santa Clara, or Santa Cruz).
+As a result of limited staff, we are currently only seeing patients who live in 1 of the 7 counties (Contra Costa, Alameda, San Francisco, Marin, San Mateo, Santa Clara, or Santa Cruz) in California.
 In order to qualify for entry into our clinic, the patient must be established with their primary doctor for at least 3 years within this service area.
 Rarely, we make exceptions to this rule if a patient’s case is: 1) unique/rare and meets criteria for a funded observational study, or 2) meets criteria for a funded interventional study.

 Stanford Children’s Health recognizes the difficulty in securing treatment for children with PANS, as this disorder is quite disabling, and there is a limited number of PANS providers.
 We are working diligently to expand our ability to care for more children afflicted with PANS.